cgencer/EQueue-docs/05-Components-MainBoard.md

 #### Sectors and Axes

-The octagonal main board is built of eight sector tiles divided trough four axes of opposite themes, *[[13-Appendix#^b7d79b|The Eight Earthly Concerns]]*.
+The octagonal main board is built of eight sectors divided with four axes of opposite motivations, *[[13-Appendix#^b7d79b|The Eight Earthly Concerns]]*.
 Each sector has three levels with blank spaces for emotiles, connected with marker-spaces trough a network of lines.
 When acquiring emotiles, players have to move one of their disc-markers from their shoshin-track onto the next available marker-space of an axis.

 ![[sectors.png]]